I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 Because of you, we're no longer an endangered species.

-And uh I just want to uh remind your audience, especially in the mainland, that there is a 40% sizable Jewish uh population I'm sorry, Republican uh population of Peter King in New York State, so they shouldn't think we're uh we're completely blue out here.
+And I just want to remind your audience, especially in the mainland, that there is a 40% sizable Jewish population, I'm sorry, Republican population, a la Peter King, in New York State.

 I mean, that's definitely true for a lot of them.

-What the Democrats have to go out and register people that don't care in the first place.
+The Democrats have to go out and register people that don't care in the first place.

-You dealing let me substitute the word stupid and add word.
+Let me substitute the word stupid and add word.

 Two different things there.

-Yeah, yeah, he was just a valley guy.
+Yeah, he was just a valley guy.

-Yeah, but you know something.
+Yeah, but you know something?

 He's only taken one glove off.